harms-haus/jestir/docs/architecture/16-next-steps.md

 ## Developer Prompt

 "Implement the 3-stage pipeline following this architecture.
 Start with Story 1.1 (project setup) then Story 1.2 (context generation).
-Focus on clean separation between components using the Repository pattern for LightRAG.
+Focus on clean separation between components using the Repository pattern for LightRAG API.
 All external services must be mockable for testing.
 Use Pydantic models for type safety throughout."